gramineproject/graphene/Documentation/building.rst

 - To compile with undefined behavior sanitization (UBSan), run :command:`make UBSAN=1` and :command:`meson -Dubsan=enabled`.
 This causes Graphene to abort when undefined behavior is detected (and display information about source line).
+UBSan can be enabled for both debug and non-debug builds.

   .. warning::
-     UBSan builds are not suitable for production.
+     UBSan builds (even non-debug) are not suitable for production.

 - To build with ``-Werror``, run :command:`make WERROR=1` and
   :command:`meson --werror`.